Pastor Chris Oyakhilome releases spiritual guidance for 2023 elections

-Pastor Chris Oyakhilome Hosts Gospel Singer Benny Hinn, Releases Spiritual Guidance For 2023 Elections
+Pastor Chris Oyakhilome Hosts Benny Hinn, Other Foreign Ministers, Releases Guidance For 2023 Elections

 - Pastor Chris Oyakhilome led church, Christ Embassy, recently hosted celebrated ministers of the word across the globe during the church's programme, Praise-a-Thorn